jesscmoore/scripts/README.md

 Make a jekyll blog post markdown file for a how-to style post with front yaml, title, today's date, summary, procedure, references, and published set to false.

     $ create_post ubuntu_w_broadcom_wifi_adaptor "Ubuntu: how to connect to wifi with Broadcom Wireless Adaptor"

+This creates jekyll markdown post

+    $ _posts/%Y-%M-%d-ubuntu_w_broadcom_wifi_adaptor.md

+with title "Ubuntu: how to connect to wifi with Broadcom Wireless Adaptor" and where %Y-%M-%d is today's date.
+The post will not be published when pushed to master, unless published is changed to `true`.

 ### Create markdown file for notes